peteclark-ft/ersatz/README.md

         queryParams:
           expect: value1
 ```
 Keep in mind that for making this work as expected, the order of the use cases matters.
 The next use case is used only if the expectations are not satisfied.
-If all resources are skipped because of their expectations a `501 Not Implemented` will be returned.
+If all resources are skipped because of their expectations, a `501 Not Implemented` will be returned.

 **Add more complex `expectations` conditions**